Answered By: Erin Guldbrandsen Last Updated: Jan 11, 2018 Views: 494

 Here is an example search for information about a person:

-Note: You may also want to search for a topical keyword in the second search box.
-This can help you focus the type of information you find about the person, or it can help you limit your results if you are searching for a name held by several different people.
+Search Tip: You may want to add a topical keyword in the second search box.
+This helps focus the type of information you find about the person.
+It can also help limit the results if you are searching for a name held by several different people.

 First search box: